-The coach/captain of the non-offending team may designate any player, other than the goaltender, to take the Penalty Shot.
+The coach/captain of the non-offending team may designate any eligible player, other than a goaltender, to take the Penalty Shot.
 In the event that the coach/captain declines to select a player, the Referee will designate a player.
+For the purposes of this rule, any player serving a penalty or who has been removed from the game at the time the Penalty Shot is awarded will be deemed ineligible.